ToshioCP/Gtk4-tutorial/gfm/sec6.md

 The sixth element is '\0', which is the same as zero, and indicates that the sequence of the data ends there.
 The array represents the string "Hello".

-The size of the array is 10, so 4 bytes aren't used.
+The size of the array is 10, so four bytes aren't used.
 But it's OK.
 They are just ignored.
-(If 'a' is defined out of functions or its class is static, they are assigned with zero.
+(If the variable `a` is defined out of functions or its class is static, the four bytes are assigned with zero.
 Otherwise, that is to say, the class is auto or register, they are undefined.)

-The variable 'b' is a pointer to a character.
+The variable `b` is a pointer to a character.
 It is assigned with `a`, so `b` points the first element of `a` (character 'H').
 The array `a` is immutable.
 So `a=a+1` causes syntax error.

-On the other hand, 'b' is a pointer type variable, which is mutable.
+On the other hand, `b` is a pointer type variable, which is mutable.
 So, `++b`, which increases `b` by one, is allowed.

 If a pointer is NULL, it points nothing.
 So, the pointer is not a string.
 It is different from empty string.
-Empty string is a pointer points `\0`.
+Empty string is a pointer points '\0'.

 There are four cases: